Image by Andrys Stienstra from Pixabay

 They look to make processes and systems cheaper, better, faster and more efficient.
 This particular style therefore quickly adds value to an organization.
-For this reason people who have this style are in high demand from organisations and tend to be well rewarded and appreciated for the changes that they introduce.
+For this reason, people who have this style are in high demand from organizations and tend to be well rewarded and appreciated for the changes that they introduce.
 People with this style are strong at producing incremental innovations.

 They avoid patching up or bettering existing systems and instead focus on completely replacing what is currently in existence.
-There strengths include new product creation, research and analysis and having an ability to anticipate unarticulated customer needs.
+Their strengths include new product creation, research and analysis and they have an ability to anticipate unarticulated customer needs.
 Individuals with this kind of style would be more closely associated with radical innovations.

 This easy read is a capsule describing how organizations can become more innovative.
 It contains many practical tips and techniques that will help you move to a higher level of innovation.